 Enable/Disable Link State Tracking

-To enable Link State Tracking for a particular group on the EtherWAN Managed Switch (see Figure 39):
+To enable Link State Tracking for a particular group (see Figure 41):

 - 1. Under Group Setting, click the check box of the Link State groups that are to be enabled (or disabled). - 2.
 Click on Update Setting.